We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Delay in Diagnosis: 1.5 years

 For 18 months I saw dentists, oral surgeons, family doctors, ENT’s, and emergency medicine doctors (both in the USA and the UK).
 They all called it ‘burning mouth syndrome’ and prescribed antibiotics, mouthwashes and anti-fungal creams.
 After begging for a biopsy, I got the call – it was cancer.
-No chemo or radiation or neck dissection.
+I had surgery on my tongue but no chemo, radiation or neck dissection was needed.
 It was 2005.
+In 2010, I had pain in the same area which was dysplasia and they performed laser surgery on the same spot to ensure they got it all.
+In 2012, I had the same complaint of pain and a new spot.
+Dysplasia was diagnosed again but required no further treatment.
+Two months later, I complained of a spot and discomfort.
+They lasered it again.
+We need more time and attention devoted to oral cancer research.
+My story is not over!

 Symptoms: Growth on tongue believed to be caused by a broken tooth.